padilladaniela/School_District_Analysis/README.md

 ## Results

-- The district summary is not very efected by us removing the ninth grade scores.
+- The district summary is effected by us removing the ninth grade scores.
 We removed 461 students out of 39,170 students.
+The scores before and after the update greatly differentiate.

 ![district_summary](https://github.com/padilladaniela/School_District_Analysis/blob/main/school_district_summary.png)

-- The school summary is also not very affected by the changes.
+- The school summary is affected as well.
+The percentages changed from our initial scores to the updated.

 ![school_summary](https://github.com/padilladaniela/School_District_Analysis/blob/main/School_summary.png)